nykoliuk/nm-font-awesome/README.md

 1. Unzip the `nm-font-awesome.zip` folder, or install the plugin through the WordPress plugins screen directly.
 1. Upload the `nm-font-awesome` folder to your `/wp-content/plugins directory`.
 1. In your WordPress dashboard, head over to the *Plugins* section.
-1. Activate *NM Font Awesome 5*.
+1. Activate *NM Font Awesome*.

 ## Usage

-Font Awesome 5 icons can be any of 4 different styles, each with its own prefix.
+Font Awesome version 5 icons can be any of 4 different styles, each with its own prefix.
 In the free version of the plugin, you can use only 2 styles:
 * **Solid**, with style prefix `fas`
 * **Brands**, with style prefix `fab`